charithasaisree2006-max/Forest_Fire_prediction/README.md

 👉 **Streamlit App:**
 https://telco-customer-churn-bjboxtcwxagu5secvyvbxj.streamlit.app/

-> **Note:** Please replace the above link with your Forest Fire Prediction Streamlit deployment link if you have a separate app for this project.
+> **Note:** Replace this link with your Forest Fire Prediction Streamlit app link if you have deployed it separately.

 ---